Knife styles include:

 I currently live in Hillcrest, where I spend my free time making and refining my knife designs.

 Do reach out to me as I may have blanks on the work bench ready to be customised to your specifications.
+Or sign up to my newsletter list for first option on finished knives that become available.

 Location: Hillcrest, KwaZulu-Natal.